opendaylight/docs/docs/release-process/milestone-readouts/m0/usc.rst

 3. Project Category: Protocol

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - unified secure channel
+4. Project Labels: unified secure channel

-5. Project PTL:
+5. Project PTL: An Ho, an.ho@huawei.com, anipbu

-   - An Ho
-   - an.ho@huawei.com
-   - anipbu

 6. Do you confirm that the list of Project Committers is updated and accurate?
 Yes